 The applicant and guarantor should know each other very well

-While the main criteria for a guarantor is someone that doesn’t have a direct financial relationship with the applicant, it is important that the guarantor and the borrower know each other.
+While the main criteria for a guarantor is someone who doesn’t have a direct financial relationship with the applicant, the guarantor and the borrower must know each other.
 There should be a personal relationship in place and there should be a level of trust between the two parties.
 This is because guarantor loans are very serious and there are consequences associated with these loans.

 With all of this at stake, it is vital that the guarantor knows the person who is applying for the loan and that they trust them.
 If the relationship isn’t that strong, it may be that acting as a guarantor will cause problems or could cause serious issues to arise at a later date.